-Also, LAC and MAC performs worse than the others in general, which is caused by LAC's and MAC's ignorance on obeying to trajectory.
+MAC's ignorance on obeying to trajectory.
 As expected, CTC-LAC performs in between CTC and LAC.
 Nicely, we observe that Random forwarding performs average compared to other forwarding algorithms.

-Figures 6-c and 6-d show average path length traversed by packets normalized to the length of the ideal trajectory, for the case of circular and zig-zag trajectories respectively.
-We can observer that, as expected, LAC performs worst in terms of path length.
+Figs. 8c,d and 9c,d show average path length traversed by packets normalized to the length of the ideal trajectory, for the case of circular and zig-zag trajectories respectively.
+We can observe that, as expected, LAC performs worst in terms of path length.
 MAC outperforms all the other for the circular trajectory, however it is beaten by CTC and CTC-LAC for the zig-zag trajectory.
 That difference becomes more evident as density of nodes increases.

 For the circular trajectory, normalized path length is approximately 1 for LDC, which also shows that LDC is the one that obeys the trajectory most.
 However, for zig-zag trajectory, LDC becomes larger than 1 as density of nodes increases.
-This means LDC is best for moderately populated ad-hoc networks.
+This means LDC is best for moderately populated ad hoc networks.
 This discourages use of LDC for very dense networks since its computational overhead is more for denser networks (as number of neighbors will increase too).